 Although the Sisters living at Assisi Heights are not allowed to keep any pets, many of them gain great comfort and delight in visits from pets.
-Thus, volunteers may bring their pets to visit the Sister on the Healthcare floors at Assisi Heights if the following procedures are met:
+Volunteers who have certified therapy dogs are welcome to work out a plan with the Life Enrichment Coordinator for regular visits.